Manage and Monitor Queries

 When profiling is enabled:

-• If you are using the cbq shell, query profiling information is returned with the query results.
+• If you’re using the Data API or the cbq shell, query profiling information is returned with the query results.

-• If you are using the Query tab, query profiling information is not returned with the query results.
+• If you’re using the Query tab, query profiling information is not returned with the query results.

 Phases Profile

-If you are using the cbq shell, the following statistics are returned when profile is set to phases:
+If you’re using the Data API or the cbq shell, the following statistics are returned when profile is set to phases:

 Timings Profile

-If you are using the cbq shell, the following statistics are returned when profile is set to timings:
+If you’re using the Data API or the cbq shell, the following statistics are returned when profile is set to timings:

 The profile object contains the following attributes: